mintyfresh8188/intersex101/J115_INTRO_TO_INTERSEX.md

 <h2>In conclusion:</h2>

 People with DSDs do have a sex, just not in.a conventional way.
 They have a gonadal (primary) sex, and a functional (phenotypical) sex, and the primary and secondary sex may not match like in the case of CAIS.
 Most intersex people’s bodies function male or female.
 The idea that those with DSDs do not have a sex, have a “broken” sex, or having an undefinable/fluid sex, has contributed to unethical medical practices of sterilizing and non consensually modifying (usually minors) those with DSDs.
 People have a right to retain their reproductive organs even if the composition is unconventional, and they have a right to their biological sex and a right to reproduction.

+<h3>Additional Material</h3>

+I conducted an interview with one of my research facillitators on what she felt about the incidence of DSDs and stgima surrounding medical diagnosis and care.
+She has a lot of great insight, and if you are interested in reading about it, you can find that interview at the end of this [page](https://github.com/mintyfresh8188/intersex101/blob/main/J124DATAPROJECT.md)

 </body>
 </html>